 - Martindale-Hubbell® rating of AV Preeminent® Judicial Edition

-- Currently representing the owner of a 504-megawatt combined-cycle, gas-fired power plant constructed on land leased from the Fort Mojave Indian Reservation in challenging, on federal Indian preemption grounds, property taxes assessed by the Arizona Department of Revenue and Mohave County.
-Successfully appealed the Arizona Tax Court’s dismissal of the action and currently appealing summary judgment rulings.
+- Currently representing before the Arizona Court of Appeals the owner of a power plant constructed on land leased from the Fort Mojave Indian Reservation in challenging, on federal Indian preemption grounds, property taxes assessed by the Arizona Department of Revenue and Mohave County.

 - Represented the four largest P&C insurance trade associations as to punitive damages in State Farm v.
 Campbell (U.S. 2003).
 The American Prospect noted that the High Court’s “decision … took language right from the American Insurance Association’s amicus curiae (‘friend of the court’) brief.”